pagkly/Zed/Investopedia3/Zero-Volatility Spread (Z-spread).md

 A Z-spread calculation is different than a nominal spread calculation.
 A nominal spread calculation uses one point on the Treasury yield curve (not the spot-rate Treasury yield curve) to determine the spread at a single point that will equal the present value of the security's cash flows to its price.

 The Zero-volatility spread (Z-spread) helps analysts discover if there is a discrepancy in a bond's price.
-Because the Z-spread measures the spread that an investor will receive over the entirety of the Treasury yield curve, it gives analysts a more realistic valuation of a security instead of a single-point metric, such as a bond's [maturity date](https://www.investopedia.com/terms/m/maturitydate.asp).
+Because the Z-spread measures the spread that an investor will receive over the entirety of the Treasury yield curve, it gives analysts a more realistic valuation of a security instead of a single-point metric, such as a bond's [[maturity date]](https://www.investopedia.com/terms/m/maturitydate.asp).